 I remember that day, we sat on the beach until it got too cold.

-I moved by to West Hollywood and got an apartment that was literally a 2-3 minute walk from Skybar, Saddleranch, House of Blues and a few other spots.
+I moved back to West Hollywood and got an apartment that was literally a 2-3 minute walk from Skybar, Saddleranch, House of Blues and a few other spots.

 The move back to West Hollywood is when I started going out just about every/every other night.